codeforamerica/codeforamerica.org-archive/playbooks/engagement/reach/identify-underrepresented-groups.md

 community-url:	"https://groups.google.com/a/codeforamerica.org/forum/#!forum/digital-front-door"
 community-cta:	"Join the conversation and talk to other local government staff in our Digital Front Door community."
 ---
-A successful engagement strategy requires defining your audience and having clear goals about which constituenecies you are trying to reach.
-After identifying any unheard voices or underrepresented groups, you can work towards bringing them into your outreach process and surfacing their opinions.
-This is important for collecting feedback that is both inclusive and represntative of your community's demographics.
-Clearly defining your intended audience upfront allows you to more objectively assess whether or not your engagement process had its intended impact.
+An effective engagement strategy collects feedback that is both an inclusive and representative sampling of your community's demogrpahics.
+By surfacing any unheard voices or underrepresented groups in your current outreach processes, you can better understand which constituenecies need to reach, and then take concrete steps towards bringing them into your engagement process and surfacing their opinions.

 ###Getting Started